Serving family traditions instead of following dietary regimes.

 Back in 1995 Time Life Books produced a new set of cookbooks and searched for a organizing theme.
 At the time there was a huge block of American homemakers who had learned to cook “at their mother’s elbow.”
 They were labeled as old fashioned compared to the homemakers who also had careers.
 Time-Life chose Everyday Cookbooks as their theme this new series of cookbooks.
 Monday is Meat Loaf was the first title, followed by six more: Tuesday is Chicken; Wednesday is Spaghetti; Thursday is Pot Luck; Friday is Fish; Saturday is Cookouts and Sunday is Family Dinners.

 Note – This review is not meant to pat or pan this set of cookbooks.
 It is out of print and out out date.
 We are considering it a cultural artifact providing us with information about the seven day week.
 However the tradition of Monday is for Meatloaf is currently being carried on by a modern cook named Tina.
-This blogger says that she works and must prepare her evening meals quickly.
+This blogger says that she works outside her home and must prepare her evening meals quickly.
 Her site is filled with a wide range of simple offerings.
-Take a good look!
+It’s truly worth the visit!

 The Moon symbolizes nurturance and domesticity.
 So it’s only natural that comfort foods like meatloaf, mashed potatoes and rice pudding are ruled by Luna.